How to Bathe and Shampoo Your Newfoundland Dog

 Improper grooming causes many skin problems; in other words, a well-groomed dog is a healthy dog.
-Mats collect dirt and lead to hot spots which smell.
+Mats collect dirt and lead to hot spots, which smell.
 A matted dog is not pleasant to touch or live with.
-Regular grooming will give you early warning to fleas and ticks and keep down the hair in the house.
+Regular grooming will give you an early warning for fleas and ticks and reduce the amount of dog hair in the house.
 In addition, a well-groomed dog gets lots of attention when in public.

 How often do you bathe your Newfoundland?

 How Often Does My Dog Need a Bath?

 Newfoundlands may be bathed as often as necessary, provided you use a good dog shampoo.
 Remember, when a dog is being shown, they are bathed once a week or more!
 We've found that Newfoundlands usually require more baths during the summer than the winter, with the heaviest grooming required during this period.

 Bathing a dog is much easier if you have first combed the entire coat, removing all loose hair and mats.
 The two basic tools we use are a rake and fine-tooth comb.
 The rake removes large clumps of hair while the fine-tooth comb "fine tunes" by removing any final loose hair.

 Start With a Comb to Make the Whole Job Easier

 Once your dog is combed out, you will find the bathing process easier.

 - To begin grooming, start with the rake.
 Push up the hair on the leg with your hand and comb down, pulling small amounts of hair at a time.
 By working up, you are starting with the shorter hair on the legs and pulling the longer body hair down.
 This way, you are always combing through already-combed hair.